-We speculate that the purpose of using that many distinct host names as a front to a single server is to circumvent the politeness policies that limit the number of pages a web crawler will attempt to download from any given host in a given time interval, and also to trick link-based ranking algorithms such as PageRank into believing that links to other pages on apparently different hosts are nonnepotistic, thereby inflating the ranking of the pages in the clique.
+We speculate that the purpose of using that many distinct host names as a front to a single server is to circumvent the politeness policies that limit the number of pages a Web crawler will attempt to download from any given host in a given time interval, and also to trick link-based ranking algorithms such as PageRank into believing that links to other pages on apparently different hosts are nonnepotistic, thereby inflating the ranking of the pages in the clique.

 After this discovery, we set out to explore if there were other such servers in our data set.
-We resolved the symbolic host names of all the URLs in our data set, and singled out each IP address with more than a thousand symbolic host names mapping to it.
+We resolved the symbolic host names of all the URLs in our data set, and singled out each IP address with more than a 1000 symbolic host names mapping to it.
 There were 213 such IP addresses, 78 of which proved to be of a similar nature as the site that triggered our investigation.
-We excluded all URLs on the 443,038 hosts that resolved to one of the 78 identified IP addresses, and reran the analysis that produced Figure 10.
-This eliminated about 60% of the excessive large and complete change in .de.
-The adjusted distribution is shown in Figure 11.
-Continued investigation of the excessive change found that automatically generated pornographic content accounts for much of the remainder.
+We excluded all URLs on the 443 038 hosts that resolved to one of the 78 identified IP addresses, and reran the analysis that produced Figure 12.
+This eliminated about 60% of the excessive large and complete changes in . de.
+The adjusted distribution is shown in Figure 13.
+Continued investigation of the excessive change found that automatically generated adult content accounts for much of the remainder.

-In Figure 12, we look at the same data, but omit all pairs of documents with no change.
+In Figure 14, we look at the same data, but omit all pairs of documents with no change.
 Other than Germany (and to a lesser extent China and Japan), there is remarkably little difference between the various top-level domains.
-Our conclusions are twofold: First, pornography continues to skew our results.
-Second, our shingling technique is not well adapted to writing systems like Chinese or Kanji that do not employ inter-word spacing, which in turn causes documents to have a very small number of shingles, which means that any change is considered significant.
+Our conclusions are three-fold: first, adult content continues to skew our results.
+Second, our shingling technique might not be well adapted to writing systems like Chinese or Kanji that do not employ inter-word spacing, which in turn might cause documents to have a small number of shingles, which means that any change is considered significant.
+Finally, even in top-level domains where most documents rarely change, when they do change, the extent of change is quite consistent with other top-level domains.

-Figure 9 is similar to Figure 8, but excludes the same URLs that were excluded in Figures 11 and 12.
+Figure 15 is similar to Figure 8, but excludes the same URLs that were excluded in Figures 13 and 14.
 Note that most of the non-monotonicity at the right end of the distribution has disappeared, except for bucket 0, which nonetheless has been cut in half.

 We next consider whether the length of pages impacts their rate of change.
-In Figure 13, we use the same x-axis semantics as in
+In Figure 16, we use the same x-axis semantics as in Figure 2, and the same y-axis semantics and bar graph encodings as in Figure 12.
+The most striking feature of this figure is that document size is strongly related to amount

-Figure 13: Clustered rates of change, broken down by document size.
+Figure 13.
+Clustered rates of change, broken down by selected top-level domains, after excluding automatically generated keyword-spam documents.